ee-jackson/tree/code/notebooks/2024-03-13_explore-initial-soil-c.md

 Exploring initial soil carbon…
 ================
 eleanorjackson
-13 March, 2024
+18 March, 2024

-We noticed that the distribution of intial soil carbon didn’t seem to change between treated and untreated groups when we were biasing treatment assignment.
+We noticed that the distribution of initial soil carbon didn’t seem to change between treated and untreated groups when we were biasing treatment assignment.